FacilMap/facilmap/docs/src/developers/client/events.md

 The settings of a subscribed map have changed or are retrieved for the first time.

-Note that when this event is fired, the map slug might change.

-## `mapSlugRename`

-Parameters: `mapSlugs: Record<string, string>`

-If one or more map slugs of a map are changed, this event is emitted in addition to the `mapData` event for your convenience.
-It is also emitted if you have not subscribed to `mapData` events.
-The `mapSlugs` object maps maps the old slug(s) to the new slug(s).
-You can use this to update the map slug of your subscription if you have it documented anywhere.
-The `mapSlugRename` event marks the exact point in time when the slug is changed – all events related to the map emitted before it use the old slug, and all events after use the new slug.

 ## `deleteMap`

 Parameters: `mapSlug: string`

 A subscribed map has been deleted.

+## `mapUnsubscribed`

+Parameters: `mapSlug: MapSlug, error: Error & { status?: number }`

+The active map subscription has been canceled by the server.
+There are two expected cases where this happens:
+* `error.status` is `401`: The password of the active map link was changed.
+You can subscribe to the map again using the same slug and new password.
+* `error.status` is `404`: The map slug of the active map link was changed.
+You can subscribe to the map again using the new slug.

 ## `marker`